conversejs/converse.js/README.rst

 -------

-For support queries and discussions, please join the mailing list: conversejs@librelist.com Issues can be logged on the `Github issue tracker <https://github.com/jcbrand/converse.js/issues>`_.
+For support queries and discussions, please join the mailing list: conversejs@librelist.com Also take a look at the `mailing list archives <http://librelist.com/browser/conversejs>`_.

+Issues can be logged on the `Github issue tracker <https://github.com/jcbrand/converse.js/issues>`_.

 ----------------------------------